 Introduction to Crossover Frequency

 A crossover is an electrical or electronic system designed just to split the sounds from any musical source.
 It will, later on, provide excellent output for a particular speaker.
-The majority of the speaker models with superior sound quality have at least one type of crossover built-in.
+The majority of speaker models with superior sound quality have at least one type of crossover built-in.

-On the other hand, the Cross frequency is a sound frequency point.
+On the other hand, the cross frequency is a sound frequency point.
 After a specific point, the sounds will either effectively be blocked or reduced.
-At a specific reference point, a speaker’s output or the input to an amplifier is cut by 3 decibels (-3dB).
+At a specific reference point, a speaker’s output or the input to an amplifier is cut by 3 decibels (-3 dB).

 Every speaker has its crossover frequency, which is generally set in the AV receiver by the processor.
 This process will filter away low-frequency content from speaker channels and redirect it straight to the subwoofer channel.
 You can call this whole process digital bass management.
 Upon further optimization, you can manually set the crossover frequency.